aws-solutions-library-samples/guidance-for-multimodal-video-analytics-of-smart-product-subscription-services-on-aws/README.md

 After analyzing and storing video data, the end user expects to retrieve, query, ask questions, and summarize specific events of interest efficiently.
 For instance, when continuously monitoring pets at home with video surveillance, the user should be able to quickly find relevant video clips through retrospective queries, replay, view, and summarize interesting details during a specific time period.
 However, traditional methods lack this capability.

+#### Image Search
+The video data and frames are stored in a vector database, enabling users to quickly locate specific images and corresponding video clips through natural language queries.
+For example, users can search by entering phrases like "My dog and I playing on the grass."

 ### - **Architecture Diagram**
 ![System Architecture Diagram](assets/images/diagram.png)